qpeano/DataStorage/README.md

 - Structure

 A DataStorage is a file consisting of DataUnits, which are containers for data.
 They have a label which is used for retrieval.
-The data contained in a DataUnit is called fragments, and come in two forms.
+The data contained in a DataUnit is called contents and consists of fragments, and come in two forms.
 A fragment can either be a piece of text or a DataUnit.
 This allows for nested DataUnits if needed.
 The DataStorage itself is a text or binary file.
 If It is a text file it will have a clear structure, See (1).

 (1) EX: DataUnits, STATUS__P1 and STATUS_P2, with several inner DataUnits that have different fragments.